 - Negotiated Terms: Counselors can negotiate with creditors to lower interest rates and waive fees.

-- Structured Payments: A structured plan can simplify the repayment process and ensure consistent progress.
+- Structured Payments: A structured debt management program can simplify the repayment process and ensure consistent progress.

 Cons: